 Rugged rugosa roses can survive in sandy or poor, dry soil.
 That makes it one of the best roses for hedges for me.
 A hedge of rugosa roses can also withstand salty air, making it well suited to the coastal home landscape.

-This species of roses are popular as a thorny, dense hedge.
+This species of rose is popular as a thorny, dense rose hedge.
 They are very hardy and reliable but do not spray with chemicals.
-Rugosas respond well to pruning so they can be kept smaller if desired.
+Rugosas respond well to pruning, so they can be kept smaller if desired.

 One of my favorite rugosas for hedges is “F. J. Grootendorst,” which displays clusters of deep pinkish-purple blooms with frilled edges and a spicy fragrance.